sreekesari-vangeepuram/overthewire/README.md

 This repository consists of writeups on overthewire wargames.
 ![overthewire-main-page](https://github.com/sreekesari-vangeepuram/overthewire/raw/master/overthewire/main_page.png)

-Presently the writeups on [Bandit](https://overthewire.org/wargames/bandit/) are available, [here](https://github.com/sreekesari-vangeepuram/overthewire/blob/master/overthewire/bandit/) and scroll down.
+Presently the writeups on [Bandit](https://overthewire.org/wargames/bandit/) are available.
+Come [here](https://github.com/sreekesari-vangeepuram/overthewire/blob/master/overthewire/bandit/) and scroll down.
 Other wargames will also be realeased soon...

 ###### For further details ping me at: